jdbedics/dbthandbook/docs/06-supervision.md

 4. Put yourself on the agenda for problem solving.
 Avoid updates!
 5. Put yourself on the agenda for burnout at least once a semester.
 6. Make an effort to contribute at least once to a discussion.

+## Practicum Class

+Doctoral students have a practicum class with faculty or staff.
+The class can be very helpful in hearing and learning about alternative perpsectives and improving the overall care of our clients.
+Please do the following:

+    * Change identifying information which can include the exact nature of the primary problem or diagnosis.
+    * Think of this class as additonal consultation.
+Do not implement recommendations.
+Instead, bring the advice to team for further consideration.
+    * **Always** talk about your client as if they were present.
+    * Discuss with Jamie any concerns you have about the class.